csulak/topics-angular/README.md

 2.Unzip it, on a known place for example c:\dev\

-3.Set the windows environment variable path for apache maven (in windows 10 is very simple, just enter environment on the start menu and search environment as shown on the next images):
+3.Set the windows environment variable path for apache maven (in windows 10 is very simple, just enter environment on the start menu and search environment as shown on the next link):

 [Install Maven in Windows](https://docs.google.com/document/d/1wCpLwV6_6ypIVP0is2JclZqHuhpqJZRbbtm4EEeW5WE/)

 ## Download Redis